ibm-cloud-docs/cis/faq.md

 {:#cis-faq-pending-domain}
 {: faq}

 When you add a domain to CIS, we give you a couple of name servers to configure at your registrar (or at your DNS provider, if you are adding a subdomain).
 The domain or subdomain remains in pending state until you configure the name servers correctly.
 Make sure you add both the name servers to your registrar or DNS provider.
 We periodically scan the public DNS system to check whether the name servers have been configured as instructed.
-As soon as we are able to verify the name server change (which may take up to 24 hours), we activate your domain.
+As soon as we are able to verify the name server change (which can take up to 24 hours), we activate your domain.
 You can submit a request to recheck name servers by clicking on **Recheck name servers** in the overview page.

 ## Who is the registrar for my domain?
 {:#cis-faq-who-is-registrar}
 {: faq}

 Consult https://whois.icann.org/ for this information.

 You must have the administrator privilege to edit your domain's configuration at the registrar in order to update or add the name servers provided for your domain when you add it to CIS.
 If you don't know who the registrar is for the domain you're trying to add to CIS, it is unlikely you have the permission to update your domain's configuration at the registrar.
 Work with the owner of the domain in your organization to make the necessary changes.
 {: note}